A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Results

-We evaluated the dependence of Noisier2Noise and SSDU's performance on the distribution of $\Mt$ by varying the parameters such that $ \widetilde{R}$ changed.
-We trained with $\widetilde{R}$ with values 1.2, 1.6 and between 2 and 12 in steps of 2.
-Figures \ref{fig:line_4x} and \ref{fig:line_8x} show the dependence of the mean test set NMSE on $\Rt$ for $R = 4$ and $R = 8$ respectively.
-Proposed SSDU yielded the best performance on the test set: with a tuned $\Rt$, Proposed SSDU's NMSE was within 1\% of fully supervised training.
+For brevity, the results presented here focus on $R_\Omega=8$.
+Similar results for the brain data at $R_\Omega=4$ are shown in the supplementary material: see figures S1-S4.

-Both Unweighted and Weighted Noisier2Noise's best performance was with $\Rt = 4$ and $\Rt = 10$ for $R=4$ and $R=8$ respectively.
-For $\widetilde{R}$ less than $4$, the correction term is large, and Noisier2Noise performs poorly, especially for the unweighted variant.
-For instance, when $R=8$ and $\Rt = 2$, the maximum value of $(1-k_j)^{-1}$, which is at the corner of k-space, is $141$, so is very sensitive to inaccuracies in this region.
-For larger $\widetilde{R}$, the correction term is smaller and the reconstruction is less sensitive to errors, but there are fewer sampled locations in $\yt_t$ so the network is less accurate.
-As $\widetilde{R}$ increases, the correction is smaller and Noisier2Noise's performance converges to that of Proposed SSDU.
-For instance, at $R=4$, the performance on Noisier2Noise and Proposed SSDU is very similar at $\Rt = 12$
+For the brain data, we evaluated the dependence of the methods' performance on the distribution of $\Mt$ by varying the parameters so that the sub-sampling factor $\Rt$ changed.
+We trained with $\Rt \in \{1.2, 1.6, 2, 4, 6\}$, except for 2D partitioned SSDU, which we found needed finer tuning and a smaller $\Rt$ for the best performance, so we trained with $\Rt \in \{1.1, 1.2, \ldots, 2, 3, 4, 6\}$.